Multi-user task scheduling with crontab

 Working with other users' crontabs

 As root, or with sudo, you can list or edit other users' crontab entries.
-This is done with the "-u" option, followed by the username, then the option telling crontab what you want to do:
+To do this, use the "-u" option, followed it with username, and then specify the option that tells crontab what you want to do.
+For example, the following command would list the crontab entries for the user demouser.

 sudo crontab -u demouser -l